Moving to Manchester Alone

 3. Employment Opportunities are Never-Ending

+According to Talent, the average yearly salary is £37,500.
 Key employment sectors in Manchester include media, finance, logistics, IT, engineering and manufacturing as well as health and education.
 It’s a thriving city that’s bursting with opportunities for those moving alone.
 The city has a large student population suggesting that many see the potential it has and the opportunities it provides.

 For the creative types, ITV and the BBC have regional headquarters in Manchester, providing job opportunities in TV and digital media.
 With a variety of schools and universities, there are many options for those looking to work in education, whilst the number of major hospitals encourages those in pharmaceuticals or health and social care.
-Making up 16.1% of the local economy, the manufacturing and engineering sector covers a range of specialist companies focusing on a variety of materials.

 4. Living Costs for One

 As the cost of living is more affordable, many people have decided to move from London to Manchester.
 So why not join them?
-If you decide to treat yourself to a meal out, the average price in Manchester is £12 according to Numbeo, with a well-deserved pint averaging at £4.13.
-If you’re looking to travel short distances, a one-way ticket costs on average £2.80 for most local transportation.
+If you decide to treat yourself to a meal out, the average price in Manchester is £15 according to Numbeo, with a well-deserved pint averaging at £5.
+If you’re looking to travel short distances, a one-way ticket costs on average £2 for most local transportation.

 5. Travelling Around Manchester is Easy

 Whenever you’re moving somewhere alone, it’s important to get to know the area.
-It can be nerve-wracking at first, the thought of getting lost always there.
-But it’s doesn’t have to be difficult!
+It can be nerve-wracking at first, the thought of getting lost is always there.
+But it doesn’t have to be difficult!
 The trams are a popular and affordable form of transport in Manchester, taking you through the city and nearby suburbs.

-According to Numbeo, the average cost for a monthly transportation pass in Manchester is £65.22.
+According to Numbeo, the average cost for a monthly transportation pass in Manchester is £80.
 With 2 main train stations, there’s easy access to surrounding cities like London, with at least 3 trains running every hour.
 Perfect for commuters, the M6 is easily accessible and Manchester Airport is close by for those wishing to travel further.

 6. The Best Places to Meet New People